Pre-/Post-Backup or Pre/Post data capture commands can be used for various operations such as:

 Make sure that your script exists and is working without Acronis: run it explicitly (in CMD, PowerShell, or bash shell), and check the results (see more to it in the Troubleshooting part, if it does not work).
 Take a screenshot of it.

 1.2 Correct backup plan settings

 - In the Command field, type a command or browse to the batch file.
-The program does not support interactive commands, i.e. commands that require user input (for example, "pause") or starting executable files (for example, .exe-files).
+The program does not support interactive commands, i.e. commands that require user input (for example, "pause")

 - In the Working directory field, specify a path to a directory where the command/batch file will be executed.
 This is a directory context of the command.
 This is not the folder with the batch file.
 This is equivalent to issuing command "cd FOLDERNAME" before running actual script.

 - In the Arguments field specify the command’s execution arguments, if required.